ArminAzizi98/top-cited-papers/README.md

 python3 s2pull.py --topic "language model" "diffusion model"
 ```

-This writes a CSV (for example `top_2026_none.csv`) to the current folder, with
-the highest-cited matching papers first.
+This writes a CSV to the current folder, with the highest-cited matching papers
+first.
+The filename is generated from the arguments you used (for example
+`papers_default_2026_05a38a.csv`), so different runs do not overwrite each other.
+Pass `--out NAME.csv` if you want to set the name yourself.

 ## Options